The first video introducing our Brew variables talk went live already. Watch the video to see what we plan to cover in the series.

 How this affects ABCD

 - Since acidity extracts first under extraction is characterised by acidic brews that have little body and sweetness.

 - Over extracted brew can be bitter and thin

 - So the brew you make need to match your preference for the balance of acidity, sweetness, body and flavours you like without thinning them down or the brew becoming bitter.

 - Only you know what you like hence only you can determine your optimal brew that matches the balance you want, with your equipment

 - There are over 30 organic acids in coffee and almost as many inorganic acids

 - When coffee people talk acidity it normally means the brighter acids, like Malik, citric, acetic and others.
-If a coffee is well extracted then the brighter acids will assist the mouth (and olfactory senses) in identifying sweetness.
+If a coffee is well extracted, then the brighter acids will assist the mouth (and olfactory senses) in identifying sweetness.
 If there is an under extraction this the sweetness in the coffee is not there causing a sour taste

 - Bitterness is also caused by acids.
 Both organic and inorganic.
-Quinic is very bitter (it is used in malaria pills) but once again if you get the extraction correct you will get the classic nut, cocoa and chocolate flavours, rather then the burnt charcoal or chemical taste.
+Quinic is very bitter (it is used in malaria pills) but once again if you get the extraction correct you will get the classic nut, cocoa and chocolate flavours, rather than the burnt charcoal or chemical taste.